KANNA

 You can make your own tools or purchase them.

-The tools must be flexible enough to create the pattern in the movement of the lathe.
+The tools must be flexible enough to create the pattern with the movement of the lathe.

-With tin shears and gloves, cut into desired shapes with debris or lids of cans, flexible aluminum or steel, pieces of strap.
+With tin shears and gloves, cut the shapes you need out of scraps of metal or can lids, flexible aluminum or steel, pieces of metal band.

-The blades also work if one party is cut into round shape.
-Secure with tape the opposite side to avoid being sharp and able to put more pressure on the incisions.
+Razor blades also work if one side is cut into a round shape.
+Cover the opposite side with insulating tape to avoid it being sharp and to be able to put more pressure when making the incisions.

-Note: Be careful with the tools, so as to avoid cutting yourself, You must not forget you are decorating with sharp tools and whith the wheel turning at the maximum speed.
+Note: Be careful with the tools, so as to avoid cutting yourself.
+You must not forget you are decorating with sharp tools and with the wheel turning at maximum speed.

-It is not an easy decorative technique; it requires time to learn and to dominate the way to use the wheel and to use the correct tools.
-When one achieves the result desired, vibrates like a piece of pottery.
-Each Kanna has a different result, it is almost impossible to create two pieces the same, the Japanese potter Shiga Shigeo was a great master of this technique.
+It is not an easy decorative technique; it requires time to learn and to master the way to use the wheel and to use the correct tools.
+When one achieves the desired result, it vibrates like a piece of pottery.
+Every Kanna piece is different, it is almost impossible to create two identical pieces.
+The Japanese potter Shiga Shigeo was a great master of this technique.

 The drawings and photos show and name the different parts of a kiln.